Pranjal007-AI/heart-disease-app/README.md

 ✅ API Docs: http://127.0.0.1:8000/docs

 ### Step 4 — Frontend Open Karo
-`frontend/index.html` ko browser mein double-click karke open karo.
+Open `frontend/index.html` in your browser by double-clicking it.

 ---